 Important: Due to the number of applications received and the limited funds available, grants awarded may be smaller than the amount requested.

-- incorporated not-for-profit Ontario-based visual arts organizations, including public art galleries, with a permanent physical address in Ontario
+- incorporated not-for-profit Ontario-based visual arts organizations, including artist-run centres and public art galleries

-- ad hoc groups/collectives of visual artists or arts professionals, with a permanent physical address in Ontario
+- ad hoc groups and collectives made up of visual artists or arts professionals, with 50% of its members residing in Ontario

-- independent curators who are Ontario residents and have a permanent physical address in Ontario.
-Curators must not be employed in a full-time curatorial position in a public gallery or artist-run centre
+- independent Ontario-based curators; curators must not be employed in a full-time curatorial position in a public gallery or artist-run centre

-- Galleries within a multi-purpose institution (such as a library, university, museum or municipality) must be governed by a board of directors or an advisory body solely responsible for the gallery.
+- Galleries within a multi-purpose institution (such as a library, university, museum or municipality) must have their own board of directors or an advisory body responsible solely for the gallery.

 Read the Guide to OAC Project Programs for more eligibility information.